ofrades/web/_posts/editor.md

 ## Some Background

-I was first introduced to the world of editors when my wife asked me to install emacs for her's science studies and I was a bit choked of how old looking it was compared to what I thought was and editor.
+I was first introduced to the world of editors when my wife asked me to install emacs for hers science studies and I was a bit choked of how old looking it was compared to what I thought was and editor.
 Why not just use Microsoft Word 😁 or something instead of that crap, I thought.
 I had almost no knowledge of programming, the things I did at that time was in dreamweaver and flash, and I